muratk5n/thirdwave/en/README.md

 ---

-Complaining about a third term for Xi's said dictatorial regime..
+Complaining about a third term for Xi's regime..
 What difference does it make for outsiders if in an already dictatorial system a leader serves a third term or not?

 ---